anubhavde/amex-default-prediction/README.md

-# amex-default-prediction
+# American Express - Default Prediction
-Predict the probability that a customer does not pay back their credit card balance amount in the future based on their monthly customer profile.
+#### Predict if a customer will default in the future